ericlin05/cm-tool-sh/README.md

   After configurations are updated, it will go ahead to restart the cluster at the end.

   It also assumes that the SSL Certificates are generated from first step.

+ ## TODO

+ * Support disablement of SSL/TLS for any service
+ * Support SSL/TLS for other CDH components
+ * Support enabling HA services for various CDH components
+ * Support enabling Kerberos for CDH
+ * Support enabling Sentry for various CDH components
+ * More to come...